Mr Daniel Calladine

 I was appointed as the lead consultant for the cornea and anterior segment surgery service at the Worcestershire Royal Hospital in 2013.
 Prior to this, I trained in Oxford and London, where I gained advanced sub-specialty skills in complex cataract surgery, cornea, transplantation and external eye disease.
 I also underwent a senior clinical and research fellowship in Nottingham, again concentrating on diseases of the anterior segment with a key focus on ocular surface inflammation and dry eyes.
 Since 2016 I have been based solely at the Spire Eye Centres in Worcester - Spire Southbank Hospital and Spire Little Aston Hospital, where I am totally dedicated to running my private practice.

-Each year I perform on average 800 private cataract and clear lens exchange procedures covering all levels of complexity and I am able to offer the complete range of premium toric ‘anti-astigmatic’ and multifocal intraocular lenses.
-Since starting as a consultant in 2013 I have performed 2,500 cataract operations and my surgical complication rate for posterior capsule breaks is 0.01% - this is well below the local and national average of 1 in 400, or approximately 0.5%.
+Each year, I perform on average 800 private cataract and clear lens exchange procedures covering all levels of complexity and I am able to offer the complete range of premium toric ‘anti-astigmatic’ and multifocal intraocular lenses.
+Since starting as a consultant in 2013, I have performed 7,000 cataract operations and my surgical complication rate for posterior capsule breaks is 0.01% - this is well below the local and national average of 1 in 400, or approximately 0.5%.
 In my current practice, I carefully and prospectively audit my work and attend frequent national and international medical conferences both as an instructor and delegate to help maintain my professional development.
 My surgical outcomes compare favourably to the best international benchmarks and the highest standards of care.